Treat your dad this Father’s Day and take him for a scrumptious lunch at these Brisbane and Gold Coast hot spots.

 We’re inclined to agree as the idea of treating dad to a fish and chips, salt and pepper calamari and beef cheeks on Father’s Day sounds just about perfect.

 Glass Dining & Lounge Bar, Main Beach

-Go all out this Father’s Day and indulge you dad with some waterside dining complete with extraordinary views.
+Go all-out this Father’s Day and indulge your dad with some waterside dining complete with extraordinary views.

 Address: 27/74 Seaworld Drive, Main Beach

 Housed inside the Brisbane Marriott, Motion Bar and Grill prides itself in using only the finest, locally-sourced ingredients, many of which are grown or sourced within 100 kilometres of the establishment.
 Grills and à la carte are available though the one you're eyeing is the seafood buffet.

 This comes out Friday and Saturday nights, so you'll have to celebrate Father's Day a little early.